Linear Interactive and Transactional Models of Communication Examples

 Linear Interactive and Transactional Models of Communication

-1. Linear Model: The linear model of communication simplifies the process into a one-way flow from sender to receiver.
+1. Linear Model: The linear communication model simplifies the process into a one-way flow from sender to receiver.
 Here, the sender encodes a message, which is then transmitted through a channel to the receiver, who decodes it.
-Feedback is minimal, if present at all, and there’s little room for interaction or dialogue.
+Feedback is minimal, it does not present at all, and there's little room for interaction or dialogue.
 This model is akin to a broadcast, where information is sent without much expectation of response or engagement.

-2. Interactive Model: Expanding upon the linear model, the interactive model introduces feedback and two-way interaction.
+2. Interactive ModeThethe interactive model introduces feedback and two-way interact by expanding upon the linear modelion.
 It acknowledges that communication is a dynamic process involving encoding, decoding, and response from both parties.
 Feedback becomes essential for clarification, validation, and adjustment of messages.
 Communication is viewed as a reciprocal exchange, allowing for engagement and dialogue between sender and receiver.

 3. Transactional Model: The transactional model sees communication as a complex, ongoing process influenced by various factors.
 Here, communication is simultaneous, with both parties acting as sender and receiver.
 Messages are not merely transmitted but co-created through interaction and negotiation.
 Context, culture, and personal experiences shape the meaning of messages, which are subject to interpretation and reinterpretation based on the perspectives of both parties.

-In conclusion, the most common nine communication models are Aristotle’s Model, Shannon-Weaver Model, Lasswell’s Model, Berlo’s SMCR Model, Osgood-Schramm Model, Westley, and Maclean’s Model, Wilbur Schramm’s model, Barnlund’s Transactional Model, Dance’s Helical Model, and Eugene White’s Model of Communication.
+In conclusion, the most common linear interactive and transactional communication models are Aristotle's Model, Shannon-Weaver Model, Lasswell's Model, Berlo's SMCR Model, Osgood-Schramm Model, Westley, and Maclean's Model, Wilbur Schramm model, Barnlund's Transactional Model, Dance's Helical Model, and Eugene White's Model of Communication.
 The 3 types of communication models are linear, interactive, and transactional.

 These models provide different perspectives on how communication occurs, from the linear transmission of information to the interactive exchange of meaning and the transactional co-creation of messages.
 Each model offers insights into the dynamics of communication and highlights the importance of feedback, interaction, and context in the process.